rrumana/homelab/README.md

 # homelab
 My homelab configuration

-This repository will contain the docker compose yaml files that power my homelab, which is made up of 34 actively running containers as of the writing of this message.
+This repository will contain the docker compose yaml files that power my homelab, which is made up of 36 actively running containers as of the writing of this message.
 Obviously the env files and config files are private, but this should serve as a public record of my lab.

-I am self hosting all of these services in my laptop, although admittedly I don't use them very much (except immich and vaultwarden, those two are amazing).
-This was more a project to learn all about docker, home networking, and seeing how far I could push my poor little laptop.
+I am self hosting all of these services, although admittedly I don't use them very much (except immich and vaultwarden, those two are amazing).
+This was more a project to learn all about docker, home networking.

 Network Hardware Topology:
  - Firewall: BKHD 1U Server